LSSTScienceCollaborations/StackClub/GettingStarted/GettingStarted.md

 ```
 python setup.py -q develop --user
 ```
 This will put the repo's `stackclub` folder on your path.
-When developing the package, may find it useful to add the following lines to your notebook:
+When developing the package, you may find it useful to add the following lines to your notebook:
 ```python
 %load_ext autoreload
 %autoreload 2